Last updated in June 2020.

 Do I Need Two Or Four Panniers (Or Something Else)?

-Sometimes, in very special cases, it might be worth considering a cargo trailer instead of or as well as panniers, which is a topic I’ve covered elsewhere.
+Sometimes, in very special cases such as deep winter, desert crossings, or other extremely remote rides, or just because you want to bring your guitar and jewellery-making kit, you might consider a cargo trailer instead of (or as well as) panniers, which is a topic I’ve covered elsewhere.

 How Do Cycle Touring Panniers Vary In Design?

-Bicycle panniers for cycle touring (as opposed to shopping) come in a variety of sizes, colours and materials, and are generally labelled as ‘front’ or ‘rear’.
+Bicycle panniers for cycle touring (as opposed to panniers for grocery shopping) come in a variety of sizes, colours and materials, and are generally labelled as ‘front’ or ‘rear’.
 They usually (though not always) are sold in pairs, sometimes with differences between left and right, and sometimes without.